 What the *$#&!??

 I was out of town earlier this week and got the shock of a lifetime when I returned.
-Plastered on the window outside the entrance door to the winery is a sign saying PUBLIC NOTICE OF APPLICATION FOR OWNERSHIP CHANGE.
-It's one of those mandatory signs that you often see outside new bars, restaurants, etc., except this one is yellow.
+Plastered on the window outside the entrance door to the winery is a sign saying PUBLIC NOTICE OF APPLICATION FOR OW Funny thing is we aren't for sale!
+A couple of thoughts popped into my head.

 After further investigation, I've learned that this is a classic case of bureaucracy in action.
 The California ABC (Department of Alcohol Beverage Control) requires such notices any time there's been a change in corporate structure.
 Something about our development of a board of directors and the estate planning that my father has done, sent up a red flag that resulted in this obnoxious yellow sign.
 I simply can not believe it.
 I can just hear the rumors around the valley now.
 And, it needs to remain in place for 30 days!
+So, if you happen to come by, don't be alarmed.
+It's just governmental red tape at its best.
+Definitely something to consider though if you're thinking about changing your winery's structure or beginning the estate planning process. |

 4 Comments